World Engineering Day: Engineering a sustainable future for all

-On the second World Engineering Day, I am delighted to see UNESCO drawing attention to key factors that will help position engineering, quite rightly, as a key driver towards the achievement of the UN Sustainable Development Goals (SDG's).
-I eagerly look forward to the publication of their new report today.
+On World Engineering Day, I am delighted to see UNESCO drawing attention to key factors that will help position engineering, quite rightly, as a key driver towards the achievement of the UN Sustainable Development Goals (SDG’s).
+Their latest report makes for interesting reading.

 Not only is engineering key to achieving the SDG’s but is also especially important in the post-Covid world, where technology needs to be utilised to maintain well-being, understand human behaviour, and manage the vast amounts of data needed to provide an equitable global society.